Categories vs. groupoids via generalised Mal'tsev properties: Introduction

 The notion of weakly Mal'tsev category is probably not as well known as the others.
 It was introduced in~\cite{NMF1} as a setting where any internal reflexive graph admits at most one structure of internal category.
 It turned out that this new notion is weaker than the concept of Mal'tsev category.
 But, unlike in Mal'tsev categories, in this setting not every internal category is automatically an internal groupoid.
 This gave rise to the following problem: to characterise those weakly Mal'tsev categories in which internal categories and internal groupoids coincide.

-In Section~\ref{Section-Cat-vs-Grpd} we observe that, in a weakly Mal'tsev category with kernel pairs and equalisers, the following hold: (1) the forgetful functor from internal categories to multiplicative graphs is an equivalence; (2) the forgetful functor from internal groupoids to internal categories is an equivalence if and only if every internal preorder is an equivalence relation (Theorem~\ref{th8.main}).
+In Section~\ref{Section-Cat-vs-Grpd} we observe that, in a weakly Mal'tsev category with kernel pairs and equalisers, the following hold: (1) the forgetful functor from internal categories to multiplicative graphs is an isomorphism; (2) the forgetful functor from internal groupoids to internal categories is an isomorphism if and only if every internal preorder is an equivalence relation (Theorem~\ref{th8.main}).

-We study the varietal implications of this result in Section~\ref{Section-Varieties}.
+We study some varietal implications of this result in Section~\ref{Section-Varieties}.
 In finitary quasivarieties of universal algebra, the latter condition---that reflexivity and transitivity together imply symmetry---is known to be equivalent to the variety being \emph{$n$-permutable}, for some~$n$ (Proposition~\ref{Proposition-Permutable}).
-On the way we prove Proposition~\ref{Proposition-n-Permutable}, a result claimed by Hagemann and Mitschke~\cite{Hagemann-Mitschke} for which we could find no proof in the literature.
+On the way we recall Proposition~\ref{Proposition-n-Permutable}, a result due to Hagemann~\cite{Hagemann-Mitschke}---see also the monograph \cite{CEL}, and the article~\cite{JRVdL1} where it is proved in the context of regular categories.
 We furthermore explain how to construct a weakly Mal'tsev quasivariety starting from a Goursat (= $3$-permutable) quasivariety (Proposition~\ref{Proposition-Subvariety}), and use this procedure to show that categories which are both weakly Mal'tsev and Goursat still need not be Mal'tsev (Example~\ref{All-but-Maltsev}).

-Of course, via part (2) of Theorem~\ref{th8.main}, our Proposition~\ref{Proposition-Permutable} implies that, in an $n$-permutable weakly Mal'tsev variety, every internal category is an internal groupoid---but surprisingly, here in fact the weak Mal'tsev property is not needed: $n$-permutability suffices, as was recently proved by Rodelo~\cite{Rodelo:Internal-categories}.
+Of course, via part (2) of Theorem~\ref{th8.main}, our Proposition~\ref{Proposition-Permutable} implies that, in an $n$-permutable weakly Mal'tsev variety, every internal category is an internal groupoid---but surprisingly, here in fact the weak Mal'tsev property is not needed: $n$-permutability suffices, as was recently proved by Rodelo~\cite{Rodelo:Internal-categories} and further explored in the paper~ \cite{MFRVdL1}.
 This indicates that there may still be hidden connections between these two (a priori independent) weakenings of the Mal'tsev axiom.